First of all, here are the 3 most asked questions by international store owners (not only Magento ones, but with other platforms either):

 Physical server location influences the speed of your store loading in different countries, and, therefore, influences the SERP rankings of your store as page loading speed is one of the most important ranking factors (among Page-Level factors).

 It really matters where your store is!

-If a store is multiregional and targeted to the USA, UK and Australia, for instance, it would be great to structure the local versions as different ccTLD domains and place each on the different hosting servers located in the appropriate region: US version to the server located in the USA, UK – to the UK one etc. This option suits if your budget isn’t tight, because it might be costly.
+If a store is multiregional and targeted to the USA, UK and Australia, for instance, it would be great to structure the local versions as different ccTLD domains and place each on different hosting servers located in the appropriate region: the US version to the server is located in the USA, the UK – to the UK one, etc. This option is suitable if your budget isn’t too tight, because it might be costly.

 Where’s the truth?

-Both of these answers are good to take into consideration, because they are all about page loading speed indeed and smoother user experience of course.
+Both of these answers are good to take into consideration, because they are all about page loading speed, and achieving a smoother user experience.

 Activity #1.
 Generating an accurate and clear sitemap pointing to each version of your Magento 2 store

 hreflang="x" tags in order to help Google provide searchers with the relevant local version of your store.

 Remember to include to your sitemap the raw views like in the example: (is 'raw views' correct?
 Maybe 'raw data?'
 I couldn't find a reference for just 'the raws' anywhere)